 We have presented a generic approach that enables a debugger for a target language to display trace information in terms of the language extension in which a source program is written, using the Ciao debugger as an example.
 The proposed approach is based on an extension of the usual mechanisms for term expansion, and in particular of their modular implementation in Ciao through packages.
 Nevertheless, we believe that our proposal could be ported to other Prolog systems with minor modifications.
-More specifically, we have defined a methodology for making relevant parts of the source text and other characteristics available at the target level by enriching the translation rules.
-We have shown that the compiler and the debugger require only small adaptations in order to take this mechanism into account; these adaptations are generic in the sense that while the transformation rules are specific to the extension, the compiler and the debugger do not require further modification, for what is arguably a large class of extensions.
+Specifically, we define a methodology for making relevant parts of the source text and other characteristics at the target level by enriching the translation rules.
+We have shown that the compiler and the debugger require only small adaptations in order to take this mechanism into account and that these adaptations are generic in the sense that while the transformation rules are of course specific to the extension, the compiler and debugger themselves do not require further modification, for what is arguably a usefully large class of extensions.
 In particular, in the paper we have illustrated this approach by applying it on the functional notation.
-In the system, we have successfully applied it also to the DCG and CLP{Q,R} constraint packages.
+In the system, we have successfully applied it also to the DCG and $CLP\{Q,R\}$ constraint packages.

-In future work, we plan to extend the flexibility of the approach by enriching the annotations to serve different purposes, such as performing computations on symbolic information.
-Also, we feel that this initial work on augmenting the language extension mechanism already provides us with the basis for adapting the Ciao pre-processor.
-In doing so, errors, warnings, or other reports are reported in terms of the source, domain-specific language, for different extensions, without requiring further modification of the pre-processor itself.
-The same would apply of course to the auto-documenter and the profiler [12].
-Finally, we believe we could leverage Kishon et al.'s framework [10] to check the soundness of our approach with regard to the intended semantics of a language extension.
-Doing so would also make it possible to show the equivalence between the behavior of an ad-hoc source level debugger and our customization of the target level debugger.
+In future work, we plan to extend the flexibility of the approach by enriching the annotations, and being able to provide different annotations for different purposes.
+Also, we feel that this initial work on augmenting the language extension mechanism already provides us gives with the basis for adapting the Ciao pre-processor so that for example errors, warnings, and other reports are made in terms of the source, domain-specific language, for different extensions, without requiring further modification of the pre-processor itself.
+The same would apply of course to the auto-documenter.

+Finally, we could leverage Kishon et al.'s framework [10] to check the soundness of our approach with regard to the intended semantics of a language extension.
+Doing so would also enable to show the equivalence between the behavior of an ad-hoc source level debugger and our customization of the target level debugger.